-- One entry allowed per class, unless otherwise stated. - An exhibit is: 3 samples of small items (cookies, muffins, cupcakes, rolls, breadsticks, pretzels, or similar products); 1⁄2 of large item (loaf bread (standard loaf not mini), cake, coffee cake, or similar product); whole item if needed to convey appearance of product (pie, animal shaped breads or similar product). - For all baked food classes, exhibitors are encouraged to select recipes with a lower sugar and/or fat content. - Packaged mixes may not be used as the predominate part of the recipe except for refrigerated desserts. - Yeast breads and rolls may be brushed with butter, milk, or egg before or after baking, if what is done is stated on the recipe card. - Do not enter rolls or muffins baked in paper baking cups. - Remove all items from baking pans (except pies and refrigerated desserts in disposable pans) and exhibit on sturdy paper plates or foil-wrapped cardboard. - Cool baked goods thoroughly before wrapping. - Each food entry must be accompanied by recipe typed or written in ink on 3" x 5" cards.
+- One entry allowed per class, unless otherwise stated. - An exhibit is: 3 samples of small items (cookies, muffins, cupcakes, rolls, breadsticks, pretzels, or similar products); 1⁄2 of large item (loaf bread (standard loaf not mini), cake, coffee cake, or similar product); whole item if needed to convey appearance of product (pie, animal shaped breads or similar product). - For all baked food classes, exhibitors are encouraged to select recipes with a lower sugar and/or fat content, or healthy ingredient swaps. - Packaged mixes may not be used as the predominate part of the recipe except for refrigerated desserts. - Yeast breads and rolls may be brushed with butter, milk, or egg before or after baking, if what is done is stated on the recipe card. - Do not enter rolls or muffins baked in paper baking cups. - Remove all items from baking pans (except pies and refrigerated desserts in disposable pans) and exhibit on sturdy paper plates or foil-wrapped cardboard. - Cool baked goods thoroughly before wrapping. - Each food entry must be accompanied by recipe typed or written in ink on 3" x 5" cards.
 List ingredients first; give complete recipe.
 Card must be covered with plastic and enclosed with exhibit. - Exhibit and recipe must be enclosed in clear plastic resealable bag, which is to be SEALED.
-Double entry cards to be stapled or pinned securely to package. - Our goal is to encourage the mastery of skills.
+Double entry cards to be stapled or pinned securely to package.
+Food exhibits will be judged on uniformity, proper bake, presentation, taste and overall the youth's understanding of baking principles. - Our goal is to encourage the mastery of skills.
 Fewer ingredients generally mean a simpler recipe.
 The more experienced 4-H member is encouraged to exhibit a more difficult recipe.
 Exhibitors are encouraged not to exhibit in the same class year after year.
 This is to demonstrate mastering new skills.